Position title: Career & Internship Specialist: Healthcare & Human Services

 M.Ed. in College Student Services Administration from Oregon State University

-What do you like about your Career Communities?
+What do you like about your Career Community?

-I get to advise students with diverse interests that intersect with health, the environment, and research.
+I get to advise students with diverse interests that intersect with health and human services.
 These career paths focus on direct and in direct service to others.
-With a goal of making a positive impact in others’ live through therapy, advocacy, outreach, education, clinical research, and so much more.
-All facets of human health, a desire to curb climate change and to solve problems with the help of technology through innovative research; I am constantly learning from students’ experiences and the interests they bring to exploring possible career paths.
+With a goal of making a positive impact in others’ lives through therapy, direct patient care, management, clinical research, and so much more.
+I am constantly learning from students’ experiences and the interests they bring to exploring possible career paths.

 What was your best/worst student job or internship?